 WHAT WE ARE ABOUT

-At The Yarn, we believe in the power of story to break down barriers, gain greater understanding of our neighbors and change hearts and minds.
+At The Yarn, we believe in the power of story to amplify voices, build understanding, and create space for human connection.
 During these highly divided times, we think its essential to strive towards connection.
 We believe that stories have the power to do just that.
 Our productions are theme-based, centering on social issues that affect us all.
 Our storytellers have a distinct perspective to share in an effort to shine a light on and bring humanity to these issues.
 We believe that everyone has a story to tell and are eager to create a platform to amplify the voices of those who strive to evoke empathy, connection and greater understanding from our audiences.
 At The Yarn, we value the respect, humanity and dignity of all people and commit to produce shows that exemplify these values.

 WHO WE ARE